feature-hub/feature-hub/docs/guides/server-side-rendering.md

 operations.

 On the server, [the integrator must first obtain the Feature Service][consuming-feature-services].
-Together with the Feature App manager and the React Feature App loader, the integrator can then render React Feature Apps that depend on asynchronous operations to fully render their initial view:
+Together with the `FeatureAppManager` and the React `FeatureAppLoader` (or `FeatureAppContainer`), the integrator can then render React Feature Apps that depend on asynchronous operations to fully render their initial view:

 ```js
 const html = await asyncSsrManager.renderUntilCompleted(() =>